1. Meet the Norwegian people

 Before you limit your art-seeking endeavors to a handful of Norway’s wonderful museums, remember to look outside as well.
 Some of Norway’s most notable art takes inspiration from the allemannsretten (freedom to roam) law in Norway, which is the legal ability to explore any uncultivated land in the country.
 This has led to street artists finding some very unusual or seemingly random buildings and structures to use as canvases for their artwork.

 This street art movement has become so popular that it has been the subject of major national and international coverage, including the series of books published by Martin Berdahl Aamundsen.
-If you have an interest in seeing a world-class alternative to traditional art, then make sure to go see these six examples of exemplary street art during your next visit to Norway.
+If you have an interest in seeing world-class alternatives to traditional art, then make sure to check out these six examples of street art during your next visit to Norway.

 "Deer" - Bordalo II

-This iconic piece of street art brings art into the third dimension thanks to this hybrid sculpture by Portuguese artist Bordalo II that involves the use of various pieces of trash and paint.
-Located on the exterior wall of an abandoned building, this image of a deer has been admired by thousands of people living in or visiting Stavanger and was even featured in the 15th annuals Nuart festival.
+This iconic piece brings art into the third dimension through a hybrid sculpture by Portuguese artist Bordado II, created using various pieces of trash and paint.
+Located on the exterior wall of an abandoned building, this image of a deer has been admired by thousands of people living in or visiting Stavanger and was even featured in the 15th annual Nuart festival.

 "Munch" - Steffen Kverneland and Monica Tollnes

-This haunting mural painted on the side of a building in Oslo is the perfect example of an artist being one with his art.
-The image was painted by Norwegian artists Steffen Kverneland and Monica Tollnes in the Oslo district of Tøyen and puts a caricature image of famous Norwegian artist Edvard Munch in front of the background from his iconic The Scream painting.
+This haunting mural painted on the side of a building in Oslo is the perfect example of an artist becoming one with his art.
+The image was painted by Norwegian artists Steffen Kverneland and Monica Tollnes in the Oslo district of Tøyen and features a caricature of famous Norwegian artist Edvard Munch against the background from his iconic The Scream painting.

 "The Grey Wolf" - Jussi TwoSeven

 This massive example of realism street art astonishes everyone who sees it as they walk through the streets of Oslo.
-The Finnish artist Jussi TwoSeven put his talent of black and white artwork to use to create this majestic depiction of a realistic grey wolf face that covers the entire side of a multi-story building.
+Finnish artist Jussi TwoSeven employed his mastery of black and white to create this majestic depiction of a grey wolf face that covers the entire side of a multi-story building.

 "Athletic Figure" - Martin Whatson